 A burglary charge in California should never be taken lightly.
 If you have been accused of burglary, you are facing severe consequences including jail or prison time, hefty fines, and a tainted reputation.
 If you have been arrested for burglary, please do not plead guilty without understanding the law and the options you have.
-At the Law Offices of Daniel E. Kann, our legal team understands the laws surrounding burglary and have years of experience and success in defending those facing such criminal charges.
+At the Kann California Defense Group, our legal team understands the laws surrounding burglary and have years of experience and success in defending those facing such criminal charges.
 Contact an experienced defense lawyer who will advise you as to your legal rights and options.

 California Burglary Laws

 Under California Penal Code Section 459, burglary is the act of entering a structure (residential, commercial, or any other type of property) with the intent to commit grand larceny, petit larceny, or any other felony.
 It is important to understand that entry into any structure does not have to be accomplished by force, through threat of violence, or through any act of destruction, it only has to be done with the intention of committing a felony or any crime that can be charged as a felony.
 The act of burglary is considered a wobbler under California law, meaning that depending on the circumstances of the crime, it can be charged as either a felony or misdemeanor.

 First Degree vs. Second Degree Burglary

 California Penal Code Section 460 categorizes burglary into first degree burglary, which is a felony, and second degree burglary, which may be charged as a misdemeanor or a felony.